kjuhi-18/Mail-Automator/README.md

 📧 Image Mail Automator

+Automate sending personalized image attachments effortlessly!
-🚀 Automate your email workflow with ease!
-This Python tool sends unique images to different recipients in just one run.
-Each recipient gets one image (1.jpg, 2.jpg, …) based on their position in the email list, along with a common subject and body text.
+This Python tool sends different images to different recipients in one go.
+Each recipient gets one image (1.jpg, 2.jpg, …) mapped to their email address, with a common subject & body text. 🚀

 ✨ Features

+✔️ Automated bulk sending – no manual effort.
-📂 Attach different images for each recipient automatically.
+✔️ Unique image for each recipient (based on order).

-📨 Same subject & body text for everyone.
+✔️ Custom subject & body – same for all recipients.

-⚡ Bulk sending made simple with SMTP integration.
+✔️ SMTP integration for smooth email delivery.

-🎯 Perfect for certificates, invites, QR codes, or ID cards.
+✔️ Ideal for certificates, invitations, IDs, or QR codes.

 ⚙️ How It Works

-Place your images in sequence (1.jpg, 2.jpg, 3.jpg, …).
+1️⃣ Store images as 1.jpg, 2.jpg, 3.jpg, …

-List recipient emails in the same order.
+2️⃣ Prepare an email list in the same order.

-Run the script → each recipient gets their corresponding image.
+3️⃣ Run the script → each recipient receives their corresponding image.
+4️⃣ Done! 🎉

 📌 Use Cases

-🏆 Sending digital certificates.
+🏆 Certificates – distribute event/contest certificates.

-🎟️ Event invitations with unique QR codes.

-🆔 Automated ID card or receipt distribution.
+🎟️ Invites – send unique QR-coded event invitations.

+🆔 ID Cards – bulk distribution to students/employees.

+💼 Receipts/Reports – automated personalized delivery.

+🚀 Quick Start
+🔧 Requirements

+Python 3.x

+smtplib (built-in)

+email (built-in)

+▶️ Run the Project
+python mail_automator.py

+📂 Project Structure
+📦 Image-Mail-Automator
+ ┣ 📜 mail_automator.py
+ ┣ 📜 emails.txt        # recipient list
+ ┣ 📂 images/           # 1.jpg, 2.jpg, ...
+ ┗ 📜 README.md

+🌟 Why Use This?

+Sending 100+ personalized emails with attachments manually is boring & error-prone 😓.
+This project makes it fast, reliable, and hassle-free ⚡.

+💡 Future Enhancements

+✅ Support for HTML-rich body content

+✅ Multiple attachments per recipient

+✅ CSV-based email-image mapping

+🔥 Save hours of manual effort – let automation handle your mailing!